 Above Photo: Drug Menu featuring Magic Mushrooms in Vang Vieng, Laos. (faszination-suedostasien.de)

-Magic mushrooms picked in the Laotian jungle play a major part in the plot of BACK, and it wasn’t that long ago that you could openly munch or slurp magic mushrooms in a variety of food and drink offerings in the backpacker hedonist heaven of Vang Vieng, a location which also features heavily in BACK.
+It wasn’t that long ago that you could openly munch or slurp magic mushrooms in a variety of food and drink offerings in the backpacker heaven of Vang Vieng, Laos.

-Apparently the levels of Pychobilin in psychotropic jungle mushrooms in Asia is extremely high, which is why picking them and eating them is not recommended, as one of the backpacking characters in my novel discovers.
+Apparently the levels of Pychobilin in psychotropic jungle mushrooms in Asia is extremely high, which is why picking them and eating them is not recommended, as one of the backpacking characters in my Vietnam War-backpacker crossover novel, novel BACK discovers.